Something Wild: The Dangers of Hiking the Whites

 Dickerman worries about the safety of these novice hikers, he encourages hikers to be prepared for all weathers at any time of year.
 “Especially in the winter.
 People really push the envelope there.
 They’re bound and determined to get those peaks in no matter what the weather is.
 And there have been more than a few unfortunate fatalities over the years because of that.”

 Steve has seen a lot of those trail injuries, too, as a member of the regional search and rescue crew.
 And he reminded us of another tip to keep yourself safe on the trail.
 “I always leave an itinerary and a map with my wife.
-That’s a basic tenant of the Hike Safe program.”
+That’s a basic tenet of the Hike Safe program.”
 The program administered by NH Fish and Game also encourage hikers to keep safe by knowing your gear, and staying with your group as you make your way along the trail.

 And then there’s the matter of protecting the fragile environment and native species whose homes the mountain trails wind through.
 It’s tempting to step off the trail and explore other parts of the wilderness area, but Dickerman reminded us “how important it is for hikers to stay on the trail, getting off the trail you’re damaging these fragile alpine plants.”